 There are several ways that you can turn some of those Twitter folks into members of your audience.
 The best way is to get them to notice you by being helpful.
 Retweet things that they are tweeting, answer questions that they post out on Twitter, and reply to interesting things that they are tweeting if you feel that you will be adding value to the conversation.

 I can list off several relationships that I have now that started this exact way.
 Some of these folks have gone on to be regular readers and commenters on this blog, some help promotes a project that I’m working on, and some have purchased my SaaS Marketing Essentials book.

 Another way to build an audience from scratch is to spend time in a relevant forum for your target audience.
 There are a wide array of subreddits to check out and participate in, as well as dedicated sites that focus on specific niches.
 Are you a programmer?
 Hang out on StackOverflow.
 Are you a designer?
 Hang out on Dribbble.
 Are you a marketer?
 Hang out on Inbound.

 The more you leave helpful comments, share interesting links, and add to the community overall, the more you will build a reputation with others that are hanging out in the forums.

 3. Guest Blogging

-Instead of leveraging your own audience with your blog posts, why not leverage someone else’s?
-There are many blogs that accept guest posts within every niche.
+Instead of leveraging your audience with your blog posts, why not leverage someone else’s?
+Many blogs accept guest posts within every niche.
 Some have formal guidelines for how to submit a guest post, but some may just have to start with an email using the contact form.
 A great introduction would go something like this: